-Abnormal testicular fixation leading to torsion.
+Abnormal testicular fixation leading to torsion

 Torsion must be rapidly identified.
-Similar symptoms result mainly from epididymitis.
+Similar symptoms result mainly from epididymitis Symptoms and Signs Epididymitis is inflammation of the epididymis, occasionally accompanied by inflammation of the testis (epididymo-orchitis).
+Scrotal pain and swelling usually occur unilaterally.
+Diagnosis is... read more .
 With epididymitis, pain and swelling are usually less acute and initially localized to the epididymis.
 However, in both conditions, generalized swelling and tenderness often develop, making it difficult to distinguish torsion from epididymitis.
 A clinical diagnosis usually is sufficient to proceed to treatment.

 If detorsion fails, immediate surgery is indicated, because exploration within a few hours offers the only hope of testicular salvage.
-Testicular salvage drops rapidly from 80 to 100% at 6 to 8 h to near zero at 12 h.
+Testicular salvage drops rapidly from 80 to 100% at 6 to 8 hours to near zero at 12 hours.
 Fixation of the contralateral testis is also done to prevent torsion on that side.
 When manual detorsion is successful, bilateral testicular fixation is done electively.

 Testicular torsion typically causes rapid onset of severe scrotal pain, nausea, and vomiting, followed by scrotal edema and induration.

 Neither urinary frequency nor fever rules out testicular torsion, but the cremasteric reflex is usually absent.

 Treat patients with suggestive clinical findings; reserve imaging studies for cases with equivocal findings.

 Rotate the affected testicle outward and, if not successful, arrange for immediate surgery.